Is Nausea During Ovulation Normal?

 Hormonal fluctuations

-The main reason you’re feeling ovulation nausea is thanks to hormone shifts in your menstrual cycle.
+The main reason you’re feeling ovulation nausea is hormone shifts in your menstrual cycle.
 There are two key hormones responsible for this.

 Estrogen

 Leading up to your ovulation phase, estrogen levels rise to stimulate the growth of your ovarian follicles.
-This rise is key for triggering the release of luteinizing hormone (LH), which leads to ovulation.
+This rise is crucial for triggering the release of Luteinizing Hormone (LH), which in turn leads to ovulation.

 Progesterone